alfa23/pp04-xbox-anticipator/README.md

 • **All game images & info** is credited either under the **UCD Phase 5** IMAGERY section or in-copy within the application.

 • **Django Custom User Model** process and code referenced/sourced from: https://testdriven.io/blog/django-custom-user-model/
   - After initial research I learnt that [the official Django documentation highly recommends using a custom user model instead.
-This provides far more flexibility down the line so, as a general rule, always use a custom user model for all new Django projects.](https://learndjango.com/tutorials/django-custom-user-model) To this end I found and followed the testdriven.io method as referenced above and did just that.
+This provides far more flexibility down the line so, as a general rule, always use a custom user model for all new Django projects.](https://learndjango.com/tutorials/django-custom-user-model) To this end I found and followed the **testdriven.io** method as referenced above and did just that.

 • **Settings for CustomUser email as username in Django-AllAuth** process and code referenced/sourced from: https://pyphilly.org/know-thy-user-custom-user-models-django-allauth/

-• **Rating method theory & constraints** referenced/sourced from: https://stackoverflow.com/questions/58115738/realizing-rating-in-django to ensure uniqueness & range compliance.
+• **Rating method theory & constraints** referenced/sourced from: https://stackoverflow.com/questions/58115738/realizing-rating-in-django to ensure rating uniqueness & range compliance.

 ----